-You must submit a request for a review electronically, by email, by filling in the appropriate form.
+You must submit a request for a review electronically, by email or through our website, by filling in the appropriate form.
 We will only accept a form submitted by someone else on your behalf if you have given the other person written permission to act as your representative for the review stage.
 You must set out your concerns clearly and briefly and provide evidence, where possible, of the issues raised.
 Only evidence that is clearly referenced in the form will be considered.
 We will acknowledge your request for a review within five working days.

-The Appeals and Resolutions office will assess your request for a review and the Director of Student Affairs, or someone they nominate to act on their behalf, will use this assessment to decide between the following two possible outcomes.
+The Complaints and Appeals Office will assess your request for a review and the Director of Student Services, or someone they nominate to act on their behalf, will use this assessment to decide between the following two possible outcomes.

 - There are no grounds for taking the matter further.
-If this is the case, we will tell you in writing and let you know about any right you may have to ask the OIA to review your case; or - There are grounds for reconsidering the case.
+If this is the case, the Complaints and Appeals Office will tell you in writing and let you know about any right you may have to ask the OIA to review your case. - There are grounds for reconsidering the case.

-If there are grounds for reconsidering the case, the Director of Student Affairs, or someone they nominate to act on their behalf, will consider the following.
+If there are grounds for reconsidering the case, the Director of Student Services, or someone they nominate to act on their behalf, will consider the following.